Rebecca Adlington's criticism should concern British Swimming

 Having received over £25m of public money in the run-up to London and with a highly rated coaching team headed by Australian performance director Michael Scott and the American Dennis Pursley, hopes were high that Britain's swimmers would lead the gold rush.

 It wasn't to be, however.
-Shortly after the Games Pursley resigned and two Saturdays ago Scott followed him out of the door - a victim of the review he ordered.
+Shortly after the Games Pursley resigned and two Saturdays ago - a victim of the review he ordered.

 With his family based in Melbourne, Scott was unable to commit to one of the report's key findings - that the British performance director from now on lives here in the UK.
 What had been seen as a necessary indulgence during his previous five years in charge could no longer be tolerated once the mood changed after London.

-The hunt is now on for a new performance director and head coach to help re-shape the sport in time for the Rio Games in 2016 but already there is growing momentum behind the appointment of a British double act.
+The hunt is now on for a new performance director and head coach but already there is growing momentum behind the appointment of a British double act.